weigertlab/spotiflow/README.md

 conda install pytorch torchvision pytorch-cuda=11.8 -c pytorch -c nvidia # For linux with a CUDA device, might need to change the cuda version accordingly
 ```

+**Note (only for Windows users):** if using Windows, please install the latest [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) (make sure to select the C++ build tools during installation) before proceeding to install Spotiflow.

 Finally, install `spotiflow`:

 ```console
 pip install spotiflow
 ```

 ## Usage